Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 2

 Hurricanes vs. Panthers Betting Trends

-- Carolina's 94 matches this season have finished above this game's total of 5.5 goals 45 times.
+- Florida has combined with its opponent to score more than 5.5 goals in 69 of 95 games this season.

-- The Hurricanes are 15-10 when listed as a moneyline favorite this season.
+- The Hurricanes are 15-10 this season when favored on the moneyline.

-- The Panthers have claimed an upset victory in 10, or 71.4%, of the 14 games they have played while the underdog this season.
+- The Panthers have secured an upset victory in 10, or 71.4%, of the 14 games they have played while the underdog this season.

-- Florida has a record of 8-2 in games when bookmakers list the team at +130 or longer on the moneyline.
+- Florida has gone 8-2 when oddsmakers have listed them as underdogs of +130 or longer on the moneyline.

 Hurricanes Player Props